 - Record medical symptoms and patient health history

-5 steps to becoming a hospice nurse practitioner
+How to become a hospice nurse practitioner

 Like other NP specialties, hospice NPs must obtain some of the highest levels of education to work in their chosen field.
 Extensive experience in a hospice care setting and optional certification help prepare them for their work.
 Here are the steps involved in the process.